lavolp3/MMM-AVStock/README.md

 - `mode:ticker with own purchase prices and total performance compared to the purchase price`
 ![ScreenShot for Ticker](https://raw.githubusercontent.com/spitzlbergerj/MMM-AVStock/master/avstock-ticker-purchase-performace.jpg)

 ## UPDATES ##

-** Extension spitzlbergerj ***
+** Extension spitzlbergerj **
-- Within the ticker mode, a line with the own purchase price and the display for profit and loss is added
+- Within the ticker mode, a line with the own purchase price and the display for profit and loss is added.
+The performance compared to the own purchase price can be displayed too.

 ** 2.1.0 **
 - grid layout